DXLeGenD/Banking-System/README.md

 Banking System impleted using C++.

-With OOP's concepts like encapsulation,class, & Objects.
+With OOP's concepts like Encapsulation, Class, & Objects.

 To maintain multiple Accounts unordered_map is used.